Urban Analysis & Spatial Science

 Demarcating Urban Analysis and Spatial Science

 Like its predecessor, urban analysis is lost in space.
-The field continues to re-brand and segment itself, and while there is strength in numbers, there is weakness in diffusion (Franklin, 2023b).
-With few exceptions, RSUE is the domain of economists, EPB is the domain of geographers6, and Urban Studies is the domain of sociologists (Getis, 2007).
+The field continues to re-brand and segment itself, and while there is strength in numbers, there is weakness in diffusion (Franklin, 2023a).
+With few exceptions, RSUE is the domain of economists, EPB is the domain of geographers, and Urban Studies is the domain of sociologists (Getis, 2007).
 We don’t even engage with Urban Affairs.
 What maintains through the division is the strength of spatial analytical approaches, and the scholars who know their topical domains well enough to extract meaning from the application of these methods.

 “Older regional scientists may recall that in 1953-1954, the designation spatial science (Alonso’s Raumforschung) was considered the most appropriate.”